leafo/lua-enet/docs/index.md

 ### `host:bandwidth_limit(incoming, outgoing)`
 Sets the bandwidth limits of the host in bytes/sec.
 Set to `0` for unlimited.

+### `host:total_sent_data()`
+Returns the number of bytes that were sent through the given host.

+### `host:total_received_data()`
+Returns the number of bytes that were received by the given host.

+### `host:peer_count()`
+Returns the number of peers that are allocated for the given host.
+This represents the maximum number of possible connections.

+### `host:connected_peer_count()`
+Returns the number of connected (i.e. active) peers.

+### `host:get_peer(index)`
+Returns the connected peer at the specified index (starting at 1).
+Please note that it is not guaranteed that the index stays the same for a single peer over time as enet pre-allocates memory in an array for all peers and sets their state to `connected` when a connection is established.

+For peers with closed connections the internal state is set to `disconnected`.
+The function `host:get_peer(i)` loops over all connections and returns the i-th connection that is active.
+If a peer with index j and j < i is disconnected all peers with index i and i > j have now index i - 1.

 ### `peer:send(data [, channel, flag])`
 Queues a packet to be sent to peer. `data` is the contents of the packet, it must be a Lua string.